continued from part # 3

 Now we will witness how the fever of the butaque chair was propagated:

-Everybody knew each other in the Mexican architectural and design world and one thing lead to another: Clara Porset collaborated on many projects with prominent Mexican architect Luis Barragán and by the mid 1940’s Barragán presented “La Butaca” designs in his furnishing proposals.
-At this moment the butaque fever reached its peak and the cloning virus was more vicious than ever; please check on the pictures of the typical Jalisco Miguelito chairs and the identical butaques produced by Barragán and Clara Porset; miraculously, one particular chair created by Clara Porset for Barragán looks identical to the caned Butaque chairs from Veracruz from the early 20th Century.
-(See my posts: Mexican Modernism – Furniture Design in Mexico – Part #1 & Part #5 + ¿What is the difference between a Mexican Campeche Chair and a Butaque? – Part #2)
+Everybody knew each other in the Mexican architectural and design world and one thing lead to another: Clara Porset collaborated on several projects with Luis Barragán and by the mid 1940’s Barragán presented “La Butaca” designs in his furnishing proposals.
+At this moment the butaque fever reached its peak and the cloning virus was more vicious than ever; please check on the pictures of the typical Jalisco Miguelito chairs and the identical butaques produced by Luis Barragán and Clara Porset; miraculously, one particular chair created by Clara Porset for Barragán looks identical to the caned Butaque chairs from Veracruz from the early 20th Century.
+(See my posts: Mexican Modernism – Furniture Design in Mexico – Part #1 Part #5 + ¿What is the difference between a Mexican Campeche Chair and a Butaque? – Part #2)

 I also have to mention Mexican architect and urban planner Juan Sordo Madaleno, active during that same period of time.
 Architecturally, he settled initially by the Bauhaus style and influence of Le Corbusier.
 Notable examples of Sordo Madaleno’s work are his own house (1952), the Cinema Paris (1954), with its surprising structure and composition, and the Seguros Anáhuac Building (1958).
 He significantly influenced the design of hotels in Mexico and he was among the pioneers to introduce a new type of large-scale commercial center, such as the Plaza Satélite (1971) in Mexico City.
 Juan Sordo Madaleno collaborated with Luis Barragán, Serrano and Ricardo Legorreta, among others, and he worked with Clara Porset on several projects like the Club Campestre Churubusco in Mexico City.